 Blaise Pascal (1623-1662) – mathematician and physicist.
 After conversion in 1655 became arguable the best & most influential apologist of the Enlightenment.
 His approach was way ahead of its time in that it took into account distinct personalities and learning styles.

 Alvin Plantinga (b.
 1932) – “greatest philosopher of the last century.”
 “The primary function of apologetics is to show that from a philosophical point of view, Christians and other theists have nothing for which to apologize.”

 Herman Samuel Reimarus (1694-1768) – (deist) goal was to refute Christianity’s irrational, supernatural elements.

 Friedrich Schleiermacher (1768-1834) – father of modern theology.
 Forged an uneasy alliance between the emphasis on the personal relationship of God and a focus on reason.
-His apologetic consisted of two steps:
+His apologetic comprised two steps:

-1) religion is necessary to human life, and
+1) religion is necessary for human life, and

 2) Christianity is the best religion

 Richard Swinburne (b.
 1934) – devoted himself to developing arguments for the existence of God.
 The goal is to “use the criteria of modern natural science, analyzed with the careful rigor of modern philosophy, to show the meaningfulness and justification of Christian theology.”